Dr. Maryam Mahanian, DTCM, RAc

 DOCTOR OF CHINESE MEDICINE & REGISTERED ACUPUNCTURIST

-“As a highly experienced and skilled specialist in acupuncture, Chinese medicine, nutrition and food cures, I take a genuine approach to caring for my patients.
+“As an experienced and skilled specialist in acupuncture, customized Chinese herbal medicine, nutrition and food cures, I take a genuine, compassionate and personalized approach to caring for my patients.

 The Passion Behind My Work

-"It's about a sincere love for people, scholarship in medicine, and passion to heal people and improving their health."
+"It's about a sincere love for people, scholarship in medicine, and passion to heal people and improve many facets of their health and well being."

-My clinical practice was established on principles of sincere love for people, scholarship in the field of Chinese medicine, and passion to apply the healing methods of Chinese medicine to help people on their road to improving their health.
+My clinical practice was established on principles of sincere love and compassion for people, scholarship in the field of Chinese medicine, and passion to apply the healing methods of Chinese medicine to help people on their road to improving their physical, mental and emotional health.

-For almost 20 years, I have successfully treated a range of conditions such as PMS, irregular menstrual cycles, menstrual pain, endometriosis, PCOS, infertility, morning sickness, insufficient lactation and postpartum depression and acne.
+For over two decades, I have successfully treated a range of conditions such as PMS, irregular menstrual cycles, menstrual pain, endometriosis, PCOS, infertility, morning sickness, insufficient lactation and postpartum depression, acne, and eczema.

 PAST TRAINING AND PURSUITS